It has come down to us a pivotal moment in American history, a classic confrontation between science and faith.

 Over 100 newspaper reporters swooped down onto the town of Dayton, as well as throngs of tourists, not to mention pro-science and pro-Bible advocates eager for an audience.
 Street-corner preachers drew crowds of gawkers and idlers by damning Scopes and the theory that humans had “descended from a lower order of animals.”
 They demanded every sort of punishment for Scopes, just short of execution.

 Also crowding into the little town was Scopes’ defense team, which included the nationally renowned lawyer Clarence Darrow.
-The prosecution team included former Vice President and evangelist William Jennings Bryan.
+The prosecution team included former secretary of state and evangelist William Jennings Bryan.
 The trial became a spectacle as Darrow put Bryan on the witness stand and cross-examined his fundamentalist beliefs.

 It all made for good copy, and it encouraged Americans to debate the meaning and consequences of the trial.
 Lost in all the noise, though, was the fact that the event—Scopes’ teaching from the state approved biology book on April 24, his subsequent arrest, and the trial, were all a stunt.